Märchen Mädchen: Kuzunoha Girl's Magic Academy

-Hazuki is a 15-year-old high school student who is painfully shy and socially inept; and as a result of this, she has no friends or even a love interest.
-Hazuki is very imaginative and a dedicated fan of fantasy stories - she inherited these traits from her mother, who died when Hazuki was still little.
-Whenever Hazuki is upset, she immediately finds herself a story book to immerse herself in (a condition Hazuki refers to as "Story Syndrome").
+Hazuki is a socially awkward and timid 15-year-old high school student, so she has neither friends nor a love interest.
+Hazuki is very imaginative and a dedicated fan of fantasy stories.
+She inherited these traits from her mother, who died when Hazuki was still little.
+Whenever Hazuki is upset, she immediately finds herself a story book to immerse herself in, a condition Hazuki refers to as "Story Syndrome".
 One day after school, Hazuki comes across a cloaked figure and decides to follow her to a library.
 Hazuki is then transported to another world where she is told that she is a Mage, known as a Madchen in that world.
 Afterwards, Hazuki transfers to Kuzunoha Girl's Magic Academy to become a proper mage.
 As the story progresses, Hazuki quits being a Madchen and her Origin was sealed.

 Hazuki is contracted to the book of Cinderella at first, before revising the title as Cinderella Doesn't Look Back.